 Cost is always an important consideration when setting up any payment solutions and working with paper or paperless direct debit both have their own cost implications.

 Paper direct debit, for example involves significant costs in printing, postage and storage.
-The postage costs are compounded by the delays and waiting time associated with paper direct debit, and thus can cost the business in other ways.
+The postage costs are compounded by the delays and waiting times associated with paper direct debit, which can cost the business in other ways.

 Paperless direct debit is considerably more affordable in terms of the admin costs associated with postage, printing and simply managing the document.
 Having said this, there may be other costs associated with using a paperless service depending on your provider, for example, a monthly fee to help you manage the payments.